- Calendar

 Festivus

-The event was made famous by the American sitcom Seinfeld, in the episode titled The Strike (Season 9, Episode 10).
+It was introduced in the episode titled The Strike (Season 9, Episode 10).

 Since that episode first aired on December 16th, 1997, and particularly in the last 5 years, the celebration has gained traction with the public.